ASFHyP3/hyp3-gamma/hyp3_gamma/insar/etc/README_InSAR_GAMMA.txt

 ----------------
 ## 6. Amplitude Image

-The amplitude GeoTIFF indicates the calibrated radiometric backscatter from the reference (master) granule in sigma-nought power.
+The amplitude GeoTIFF indicates the calibrated radiometric backscatter from the reference granule in sigma-nought power.
 The image is terrain corrected using a geometric correction, but not radiometrically corrected.
 For more informative amplitude data, order Radiometric Terrain Corrected (RTC) products for your area of interest.

 The amplitude image is tagged with _amp.tif